-The New York Mercantile Exchange (NYMEX) net non-commercial crude oil futures open position rose in again in June.
-It started the month at 257,000 contracts long, increased to a high of 299,000 contracts before ending the month at 275,000 contracts.
-We regard a net long position over 200,000 contracts to be relatively high.
+The New York Mercantile Exchange (NYMEX) net non-commercial crude oil futures open position rose in again in July.
+It started the month at 275,000 contracts long and increased each week to an all-time high at the end of the month of 361,000 contracts.
+We regard a net long position over 200,000 contracts to be relatively high - any unwinding will likely dampen the WTI price.